wispurn/Fortnite-Optimized-Settings/README.md

 + These settings are more focused on performance that visuals.
 + The *lowest* possible settings you could get with fortnite to ensure you have the best performance while gaming.
 + Decent for low end Laptops/PCS
++ Drastically better in terms of performance than the stock settings.
++ The GameUserSettings.ini file is safe, you can turn it into a .txt file and look into it if you believe there's any type of malware.